This is a true story. The names and titles have been changed to protect the guilty.

 Also, prominent was the assertion that this was a hot property that both a famous studio and a famous publisher were interested in.
 That was it.

-I explained to Maynard that I needed to know more before I could sign a contract—at least as much as the studio and publisher mentioned apparently knew.
-I at least needed a logline, but seeing the treatment Maynard had mentioned having given the studio, would be even better.
-I offered to sign a non-disclose.
+I explained to Egon that I needed to know more before I could sign a contract—at least as much as the studio and publisher mentioned apparently knew.
+I at least needed a logline, but seeing the treatment Egon had mentioned having given the studio, would be even better.
+I offered to sign a non-disclosure agreement.

 He shot back that he needed to see writing samples.
 I duly sent links to my work on Book View Cafe and Amazon where the ’Look Inside’ feature would give him an idea of my style(s).
 I also sent my bibliography, reviews, and CV, so he could get a sense of the breadth of my work, see that I had publishing credits, was a New York Times Bestselling author, had award nominations etc. etc.